 Thriving at Midlife — Rethinking Menopause

-Dr. Marsha Hamilton is a naturopathic menopause doctor in private practice at Flow Natural Health Care.
-She leads community-based groups for women across all phases of menopause, and this June she’ll host two midlife workshops and join a panel on empowered aging at the Bend Yoga Festival 2026.
+Dr. Marsha Hamilton is a naturopathic, Menopause Society Certified Provider (MSCP), in private practice at her clinic Flow Natural Health Care.
+She leads community-based groups for women across all phases of midlife and menopause, and this June she’ll host two midlife workshops and join a panel on empowered aging at the Bend Yoga Festival 2026.

 For a stage of life every woman goes through, perimenopause and menopause are still widely misunderstood—and often minimized.
 Too many women end up navigating it alone.
 Dr. Hamilton’s work is focused on changing that, giving women the context they need to understand what’s happening and respond with clarity instead of frustration.